 - respiratory distress

 These symptoms are part of the dying process as the body’s organs begin to shut down.
 There are several interventions both caregiver and the hospice nurse can initiate to help comfort an individual experiencing these symptoms such as:

-- The addition to certain safety equipment such as side rails and/or fall pads in effort to keep them safe.
+- The addition of certain safety equipment such as side rails and/or fall pads in an effort to keep them safe.

 - Increased supervision with a calming and reassuring presence of family and friends is essential.

-- Perhaps playing music that the individual likes, reading from a favorite book, prayer, or talking of fond memories.
+- Perhaps playing music that the individual likes, reading from a favorite book, prayer, or talking about fond memories.

-- The power of touch can also be assuring to the individual- gentle massage and a calm voice can do wonders.
+- The power of touch can also be assured to the individual- gentle massage and a calm voice can do wonders.

-- Perhaps limiting the amount of visitors and decreasing stimulation can be helpful to the individual.
+- Perhaps limiting the number of visitors and decreasing stimulation can be helpful to the individual.

 What Can Be Done To Relieve This?